wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

   </div>
 </div>

-Now it's enough to vary the font size to make a block of an appropriate size.
+Now it’s enough to vary the font size to make a block of an appropriate size.
 All the properties are set in relative `em` units.
 Price values are wrapped in additional `span`’s, so you can set a specific font size for them without affecting the properties of the parental element:

 ```html
 {% include snippets/price-area.htm %}